j-ckal/uwus/content/blog/adhd.md

 **It shouldn't have been a surprise when I took a big L 💀**

+I can't remember exactly what my grades were.
+A lot of the memory of that period of my life is blurry :(

-I can't remember exactly what my grade were, but I had to resit Maths and English as well as a couple other subjects.
-I guess I got a B and C after resitting them the following year.
+BUT basically I had to resit Maths and English as well as a couple other subjects.
+I got a B and C after resitting them the following year.
 Small W 💯

-I'm familiar with the feeling now but I wasn't sure what it was at the time - the frustration and physical tension I felt running through practice papers stuck in revision jail, but at the time I heard everyone hates exams too.
-I was just lazy, I guess?
+I'm familiar with the feeling now but I wasn't sure what it was at the time - the frustration and physical tension I felt trying to run through practice exam papers, stuck in revision jail, but at the time I heard everyone hates exams too.
+I was just cranky and/or lazy, I guess?

 ![](/images/adhd/sadge.png)